System Addict

-"System Addict" is a 1985 single by the British pop group Five Star.
-It was the group's first Top 10 hit, reaching #3 in 1986.
-It is also their second biggest-selling single, being certified silver by the British Phonographic Industry for sales in excess of 250,000 copies.
-It was the seventh and final UK single from their debut album Luxury of Life.
+"System Addict" is a song by the British pop group Five Star.
+It was released as the seventh and final single from their debut album, Luxury of Life (1985).
+It became the group's first top-10 hit, reaching number three on the UK Singles Chart in 1986.
+It was certified silver by the British Phonographic Industry (BPI) for sales in excess of 250,000 copies.
+The music video was directed by Sebastian Harris.